5 Best Cayenne Pepper Substitutes (Updated 2023)

 Make this by mixing cayenne, paprika, ground black pepper, salt, garlic powder, and olive oil.
 Cover your potato wedges and bake until done.

-Serve this with a dip or eat on its own.
+Serve this with a dip or eat it on its own.

 - Other recipes you can try that highlight cayenne and its heat include fish fillets in spicy and citrusy sauce, cayenne-spiced chili con carne, and many more.